CallWhatsApp

 • The main complaint before service was weak airflow or weak cooling.

-2. Underlying Fault Was Not a Service Issue
+2. Underlying Fault Was Not A Service Issue

 • Airflow is normal, but cooling is still poor.